 The best smartwatches on T3's guide are all about three things: style, features and functionality.
-It's easy to be overwhelmed by all the choice.
-Whether it’s the latest and greatest from Apple to rivals attempting to steal their thunder like the gorgeous Samsung Galaxy Watch line, there are just so many different options out there.
+It's easy to be overwhelmed by smartwatches available today, whether it’s the latest and greatest watch from Apple to rivals attempting to steal their thunder like the gorgeous Samsung Galaxy Watch line.
 There are even premium-tier smartwatches, like the TAG Heuer Connected that just scream style (while burning a hole in your pocket).

-Finding the best smartwatch is more than just getting the most popular or the priciest, though we have included both the always cutting edge Apple smartwatches and the elegant Tag Heuer that fit those descriptions perfectly.
-It’s about finding the one that fits your needs.
+Finding the best smartwatch is more than just getting the most popular or the priciest, however we have included always cutting edge Apple smartwatches and the elegant Tag Heuer that fit those descriptions perfectly.
+It’s also about finding the one that fits your needs.

 But there can only be one 'best smartwatch', and the best smartwatch in the world right now is the Apple Watch Series 6.
 Of all the wearables available, the Apple Watch has the most developed platform.
 It's also the most attractive, and, arguably, more technologically advanced than its competitors.

 iPhone users might also want to check out the Apple Watch Series 3 for those who want an Apple Watch without breaking the bank, and the Apple Watch SE which splits the difference between the two other options.
 It’s no wonder that so many of their watches are on this list since they have the most developed platform and are always pushing the limits of what a smartwatch can do.